DimitriWeiss/up-ac/README.md

 # Installation

-At the moment an installation is nly possible via
+At the moment an installation is only possible via

 ```
 pip install git+https://github.com/DimitriWeiss/up-ac.git